Representation Learning for Equivariant Inference with Guarantees: Experimental Setup

 \paragraph{Results.} Given sensory input $\rvx$, the model predicts a set $\sC_{0.95}(\rvx)\subseteq\R^{14}$ satisfying $\PP(\rvy\in\sC_{0.95}(\rvx)\mid\rvx)\approx0.95$, while minimizing its volume $\EE_{\rvx}[\operatorname{vol}(\sC_{0.95}(\rvx))]$.
-Empirically high coverage implies that the true $\G$-invariant kinetic energy, instantaneous mechanical work, and the $\G$-equivariant 12-dimensional ground-reaction forces lie within the predicted confidence set.
-In contrast, relaxed coverage (r-Coverage) quantifies the reliability of the estimates on a per-dimension basis. \Cref{tab:uc_robotics_coverage_set_size_full} summarizes the validation and test results for the \gls{encp}, \gls{ncp}, \gls{cqr}, and \gls{ecqr} models, and \cref{fig:quadruped_grf_uc} illustrates a trajectory of \gls{grf} and their respective $90\%$ confidence intervals for each model.
-Both \gls{cqr} and \gls{ecqr} tend to produce confidence intervals of smaller volume but fail to achieve the desired coverage on the testing set, implying that the models' confidence intervals are not reliable and require further calibration through retraining or conformal calibration \citep{feldman2023calibrated}.
-In contrast, the \gls{encp} model achieves the desired coverage on the test set while producing confidence intervals of larger volume, hence yielding reliable confidence intervals.
+High coverage implies that the true $\G$-invariant kinetic energy, instantaneous mechanical work, and $\G$-equivariant 12-dimensional ground-reaction forces lie within the predicted confidence set.
+Relaxed coverage (r-Coverage) quantifies the reliability of estimates on a per-dimension basis. \Cref{tab:uc_robotics_coverage_set_size_full} summarizes validation and test results for all models, and \cref{fig:quadruped_grf_uc} illustrates a trajectory of \gls{grf} with respective $90\%$ confidence intervals.
+Both \gls{cqr} and \gls{ecqr} produce smaller \glspl{ci} but fail to achieve desired coverage on the test set, implying unreliable \glspl{ci} requiring further calibration through retraining or conformal calibration \citep{feldman2023calibrated}.
+In contrast, the \gls{encp} model achieves desired coverage on the test set while producing larger confidence intervals, hence yielding reliable uncertainty estimates.

+Note that we omitted the use of conformal calibration on the \gls{cqr} estimates to ensure a fair comparison between the parametric uncertainty estimates, considering that conformal calibration is model-agnostic and applicable to \gls{encp} as well.